 Columbus is a very small city located in the state of Minnesota.
-With a population of 4,231 people and just one neighborhood, Columbus is the 182nd largest community in Minnesota.
+With a population of 4,307 people and just one neighborhood, Columbus is the 182nd largest community in Minnesota.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 15.73% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Columbus telecommute to their jobs.
+Overall, about 14.10% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Columbus is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Columbus home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Columbus residents report their race to be White, followed by Asian.
-Important ancestries of people in Columbus include German, Norwegian, Swedish, Irish, and English.
+Important ancestries of people in Columbus include German, Irish, Norwegian, Swedish, and English.

 The most common language spoken in Columbus is English.
 Other important languages spoken here include Miao/Hmong and Spanish.